Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 \subsubsection{(Paths to) Knowledge Integration}

 In our survey, we observed the integration of knowledge graphs in all four components of the machine learning pipeline but most prominently in the hypothesis set.

-\begin{insertbox}[label={in:graph},floatplacement=t]{Integrating Knowledge Graphs in CNNs for Image Classification} Image classification through convolutional neural networks can be improved by using knowledge graphs that reflect relations between detected objects.
+\begin{insertbox}[label={in:graph},floatplacement=t]{Integrating Knowledge Graphs in CNNs for Image Classification} Image classification through convolutional neural networks can be improved by using knowledge graphs that reflect relations between detected objects, as illustrated in Figure~\ref{fig:graphinsert}.
 Technically, such relations form adjacency matrices in gated graph neural networks~\cite{marino2017more}.
 During the detection, the network graph is propagated, starting with detected nodes and then expanding to neighbors~\cite{battaglia2018relational}. \\\\

 \end{insertbox}